 You can claim a credit only for foreign taxes that are imposed on you by a foreign country or U.S. possession.
 For example, a tax that is deducted from your wages is considered to be imposed on you.

 A foreign country includes any foreign state and its political subdivisions.
 Income, war profits, and excess profits taxes paid or accrued to a foreign city or province qualify for the foreign tax credit.

-For foreign tax credit purposes, all qualified taxes paid to U.S. possessions (such as Puerto Rico, Guam, The Commonwealth of the Northern Mariana Islands, the U.S. Virgin Islands, and American Samoa) are considered foreign taxes.
+For foreign tax credit purposes, all qualified taxes paid to U.S. possessions are considered foreign taxes.
+For this purpose, U.S. possessions include Puerto Rico and American Samoa.